What exactly constitutes power?

 The power of judgment provides rewards in the form of compliments, happiness, and acceptance.

-It’s important to understand the effects of judges in your life because judges remove agency from your life, and they prevent you from reaching true self-control.
+It’s important to understand the effects of judges in your life because judges decrease your personal agency, and they prevent you from reaching true self-control.

 Please Note: Healthy judges are only disappointed when disappointment is called for